Photo: Todd Gill, Fayetteville Flyer

 Fay Jones Woods construction / Photo: Todd Gill, Fayetteville Flyer

-The historic Fay Jones Woods space will retain its name, which is an homage to well-known architect and Fayetteville native Fay Jones.
+The historic Fay Jones Woods space will retain its name, which is an homage to well-known architect and Fayetteville resident Fay Jones.
 A series of elevated trails and green gathering spaces are currently under construction in the wooded space.

 Sections of the Razorback Greenway and West Avenue that are slated for improvements as park of the corridor project will retain their existing names.